matplotlib/mplcairo/README.rst

    has a bug that causes (in particular) polar gridlines to be incorrectly cropped.
 This bug was fixed in 2d1a137.

-   cairo 1.17.4 fixed a long-standing rasterization bug (in dfe3aa6).
+   cairo 1.17.4 fixed a rare crash in rasterization (in dfe3aa6).

+   cairo 1.17.8 fixed a crash when outputting in the cairo-script format (in 6a81bf8).

 .. [#] pybind11 2.6.0 is needed to support Python 3.9.